 Speeding doesn’t just include driving over the speed limit.
 It also includes other behavior, such as driving too fast for current road conditions.
-For example, bad weather accidents may occur if drivers speed when it is rainy or if there is ice on the road.
+For example, bad weather accidents may occur if drivers speed when it is raining or if there is ice on the road.
 Driving too fast for conditions also includes excess speed in heavy traffic and in construction zones.
 Other dangerous forms of speeding include racing and other displays of speed.

 Besides potential tickets and criminal consequences, speeding can create hazards and dangers for passengers, other drivers, and pedestrians, including:

 One of the most alarming aspects of speeding is the increased stopping time.
 An average vehicle traveling at 30 mph will need about 110 feet to come to a complete stop.
-In comparison, a car moving at 60 mph will need over 300 feet to stop – this is the entire length of a football field!
-One can imagine the dangers if a driver is following too closely while speeding, or if they are speeding in an area where there are many pedestrians.
+In comparison, a car moving at 60 mph will need over 300 feet to stop – this is almost the entire length of a football field!

-Speeding is especially a concern for teenage drivers.
-It was a critical factor in 32 percent of the fatal crashes involving teen drivers in the year 2016.
-Research also suggests that teenage speeding behavior increases over time, possibly due to them gaining more confidence as they drive more.
-Teen drivers should be especially aware of their driving speed in bad weather, on winding roads, or during other difficult driving conditions.
+Research suggests that teenage speeding behavior increases over time, possibly due to them gaining more confidence as they spend more time behind the wheel.
+Teen drivers should be especially aware of their driving speed in bad weather, on winding roads, and in other difficult driving conditions.

-Speeding causes unnecessary risks and places the lives of other people in danger.
-Crashes that involve speeding may cause more serious injuries and property damage than different types of vehicle collisions.
+Speeding creates unnecessary risks and places the lives of other people in danger.
+Crashes that involve speeding may cause more serious injuries and property damage than other types of vehicle collisions.